EcoEvoGenomics/genotyping_pipeline/README.md

 - CSI index for any vcf produced.

 ### Step 3: Variant filtering

+The third script takes control of filtering your vcf files and prepares them for downstream analysis.
+You need to provide it with the settings you require for filtering (via the main slurm script) and it will use unfilttered chromosome level vcfs to perform filtering.
+Filters are applied in windows and windows are concatenatted and then normalise to remove any errors.
+The script will produce both per chromosome vcfs and a whole-genome vcf for additional analysis if required.
+The script also produces statistics on the filtered variants which can be incorporated in the multiQC reports in the next and final step.

 ```mermaid
 flowchart TB
    subgraph "Inputs and user parameters"